Santas & Special Children

 Santa America is presenting a symposium on how Santa can support children in special circumstances.
-The presenters will be experts in their field.
-There also be will families that have had Santa experiences to share how that visit helped lift them up.
+The presenters are experts in their field.
+There will also be families in attendance that have had Santa experiences to share how that visit helped lift them up.
 This will be a training symposium focused on how to create the best possible visit for children in very difficult circumstances.

 The symposium will be at the Johnson County, KS Heritage Museum, 8788 Metcalf - Overland Park, KS 66212.
 This is a suburb of Kansas City.
 Details on area hotels will be forthcoming.

 Paul Long – Mr. Fundamism.
 Paul is a motivational speaker and consultant.
 He has provided memorable experiences at workshops, trade shows, and keynotes.
 As the Kansas City Royals 2016 Fan of the Year, his shenanigans have been featured in media outlets like ESPN, the Washington Post, and even the Wall Street Journal.